kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

   git push origin main # Push the changes to the "main" branch of your Git repository
   ```

-5. Go to the GitHub repository and see that the changes were pushed.
+5. Go to the GitHub repository to check that the changes were pushed.

 6. By default, Flux pulls CRs from the Git repository and pushes them to the cluster in 5-minute intervals.
 To enforce immediate synchronization, run this command from the terminal: